About Your Central Venous Catheter (CVC) for Pediatric Patients

 How to flush your CVC

-A member of your care team will tell you if you need to flush your CVC.
+A member of your care team may tell you if you need to flush your CVC.
 If you do, follow the steps below.
+Most people will not need to flush their lines at home.

 Supplies